Chris Daukaus: Ultimate Fighting Championship

 Daukaus made his UFC debut on nine days notice against Parker Porter on August 15, 2020, at UFC 252.
 He won the fight via TKO in the first round after a series of punches and a knee dropped Porter.

 Daukaus faced Rodrigo Nascimento on October 11, 2020, at UFC Fight Night: Moraes vs. Sandhagen.
 He won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

 Daukaus faced Aleksei Oleinik on February 20, 2021, at UFC Fight Night: Blaydes vs. Lewis.
 He won the fight via TKO in round one.
 This win earned him the Performance of the Night award.

 Daukaus was scheduled to face Shamil Abdurakhimov at UFC on ESPN: Sandhagen vs. Dillashaw, but the matchup would be postponed due to COVID-19 protocols within Abdurakhimov's camp.
 The bout was rescheduled to take place at UFC on ESPN: Hall vs. Strickland on July 31, 2021.
 However, the bout was postponed for unknown reasons to UFC 266.
 Daukaus won the fight via technical knockout in round two.
 This win earned him the Performance of the Night award.

 Daukaus faced Derrick Lewis on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
 He lost the fight via knockout in the first round.

 Daukaus faced Curtis Blaydes on March 26, 2022, at UFC on ESPN 33.
 He lost the fight via TKO early in the second round.

 Daukaus was scheduled to face Jairzinho Rozenstruik on October 1, 2022, at UFC Fight Night 211.
 However, for unknown reasons, the bout was moved to UFC 282 on December 10, 2022.
 Daukaus lost the fight via technical knockout.

+Daukaus was scheduled to face Khalil Rountree Jr. on June 10, 2023 at UFC 289.
+However on June 2, 2023, it was revealed that Daukaus suffered injury and was pulled from the card.
+The bout with Rountree was rescheduled for August 12, 2023 at UFC on ESPN: Luque vs. dos Anjos.
+Daukaus lost the fight via technical knockout in round one.

+After the loss, it was announced that Daukaus was no longer on the UFC roster.

+Post-UFC

+Daukaus faced Tafon Nchukwi on August 16, 2024 at CFFC 134.
+He lost the fight by unanimous decision in the first decision loss in his career.

+Professional grappling career

+Daukaus competed against Alexandr Romanov at Fury Pro Grappling 8 on December 30, 2023.
+He lost the match by decision.

 Personal life

 Daukaus had been a Philadelphia Police Department officer since 2010.
 However, on December 1, 2021, in the lead up to his fight with Derrick Lewis, Daukaus decided to quit his position in the police force in order to fully concentrate on his MMA career.

-He and his wife Kelly have a son, Cooper.
+He and his wife Kelly have a son.